By Jill Chivers

 In this four-part series, we’re exploring each of the 16 Style Types and style stress: how they experience style stress, why they experience it, and how they can reduce its impact and return to some form of equilibrium.

-In this article, we’ll turn our attention to NF women: those who have NF (for iNtuition and Feeling) in their Style Type code.
+In this article, we’ll turn our attention to The Style Dreamer: those who have NF (for iNtuition and Feeling) in their Style Type code.

 What is Style Stress?

 What we wear is a huge signaller of who we are.
 Whether we buy into that notion or actively eschew the very idea that our clothing says something about us (let alone something important about us), research into Enclothed Cognition is clear that what we wear and how we present ourselves tells the world, and ourselves, something about who we are.
 There’s a very good reason to dress well!